rtudo/rtudo.github.io/docs/ai/langgraph/just-a-tool.md

 ---

 Right now, our tool is just a Python object in a script.
 It's not yet part of an agent.
 In the next section, we'll take this tool and integrate it into our very first **LangGraph State Graph**.
-This is where the magic really begins.
+This is where the magic (so perceived) really begins.